tel: +48 888 99 98 98

 Apart from immense power, neodymium magnets have the following advantages:

-• Key role in the industry of new technologies – are used in HDD drives, electric drive mechanisms, medical equipment and very advanced devices.
+• Significant importance in the industry of new technologies – are used in computer drives, electric drive mechanisms, medical devices or other highly developed apparatuses.

 Disadvantages of neodymium magnets: